 To minimize issues related to corrosion, the use of fiberglass or vinyl frames are recommended for buildings located within 3,000 feet of an ocean shoreline.
 The use of stainless-steel frame anchors, fasteners, and hardware is also recommended within these areas.

-In areas where severe termite or insect infestation problems exist (see termite infestation map), wood frames should either be treated or should be constructed with wood that is naturally insect- and rot-resistant.
+In areas where severe termite or insect infestation problems exist (see termite infestation map, Figure 1), wood frames should either be treated or should be constructed with wood that is naturally insect- and rot-resistant.
 Shims and bucks should be pressure-treated.
 Since some pressure treatment increases the moisture content of framing, the use of material that is kiln dried after treatment is suggested to control shrinkage.